 A high-calcium diet, increased vitamin D intake and physical activity can do wonders for maintaining strong bones.
 But these preventative measure are much more effective if implemented early on.

-Our maximum bone size and strength (peak bone mass) is reached by 30 years of age.
-This means to get the maximum impact of preventative strategies, they need to be best implemented while we are young, in children and young adults.
+We reach our maximum bone size and strength (peak bone mass) by 30 years of age.
+This means to maximum impact, preventative strategies need to be implemented while we are young.

 These are the facts; so the question is, are you willing to make informed lifestyle choices based on your genes to keep your bones strong and healthy?
 Find out if you are taking proper care of your bones with the DNA Osteoporosis Test.